lowrycode/table-tennis-league/README.md

 # Future Features

-So far, stage 1 has been fully completed and stage 2 has been partly completed.
+So far, **Stage 1** has been fully completed although in the future I intend to add **validation to postcode fields**, particularly in the Update Venue Info form.

+**Stage 2** has been partly completed.
 The unfinished features from stage 2 include:
-- Player Analysis page: for showing stats for individual players, including a player rankings page
+- **Player Analysis pages** for showing stats for individual players and player rankings
-- The option for a user to link to a league player for a more personalised experience on the site
+- The ability for a user to **link to a league player** and see a **personalised dashboard** page which summarises the fixtures, results and stats that are most relevant to them

-The features planned for stage 3 relate to league administration.
+The features planned for **Stage 3** relate to **league administration through the website** rather than via the Django Admin panel.
 This includes:
-- Submitting match scores via the website
+- **Submitting match scores**
-- Registering club players and teams
+- **Registering club players and teams**
-- A League Administrator dashboard to manage enquiries and club information approvals
+- A **League Administrator dashboard** to manage enquiries and club information approvals
-- A Fixtures Generator to streamline the process of setting up a league season
+- A **Fixtures Generator** to streamline the process of setting up a league season

 Other useful features to be added include:
 - Email verification on account signup.